-SSLR provides a collection of techniques for semi-supervised classification and regression.
+SSLR provides a collection of techniques for semi-supervised classification, regression and clustering.
 In semi-supervised problems, both labeled and unlabeled data are used to train a model.
 The package includes a collection of semi-supervised learning techniques: self-training, co-training, democratic, decision tree, random forest, S3VM … etc, with a fairly intuitive interface that is easy to use.

 This package uses